rushil-ambati/track-driver-ai/docs/docs.md

 After approximately 20 different models, each having modified training parameters and/or using a different driving dataset, I developed an idea of which parameters affected different factors in qualitative amounts.

-This trial and error testing was also the method I used to obtain my default training hyperparameters, although these are certainly not perfect and marginally better performance could be gained with more tuning, however this may be at the expense of far longer training time.
+This trial and error testing was also the method I used to obtain my default training hyperparameters, although these are certainly not perfect and marginally better performance could be gained with more tuning, however, this may be at the expense of far longer training time.

-I found that, for dataset recording:
+I found that for dataset recording:

 - 5 laps was a good minimum size for the dataset.
   - Some models trained on even only 1 lap of driving were surprisingly capable on their own track.